the-code-genin/golang_integration_testing/README.md

 ## API Endpoints

-- `POST /notes` - Create a note with title and description.
+- `POST /notes` - Create a note with a title and description.
 - `GET /notes/:id` - Fetch a single note by ID.
 - `GET /notes` - Fetch all notes.
 - `PUT /notes/:id` - Update a note by ID.